Tiany5/SENS-/README.md

 # SENS-
-The code for conformalized multiple testing under unknown null distribution with symmetric errors.
+The R code for conformalized multiple testing under unknown null distribution with symmetric errors.